You are here

 If α+β < 1, it implies decreasing returns to scale.

-In case of linearly homogeneous production function of first order, the following features holds true:
+In the case of a linearly homogeneous production function of the first order, the following features hold:

 • Cobb-Douglas production function exhibits constant returns to scale.
 That means doubling the factor inputs doubles the output by the same proportion.